Castel Gandolfo: Hydrography

 The main water body is Lake Albano, often called Lake Castel Gandolfo.
 The Metropolitan City of Rome currently manages the lake.
-Up to 1802, it was the property of the Abbey of Saint Nilus Grottaferrata, the Apostolic Camera (Catholic Church Financial Administration) and then owned by Prince Stanislaus Poniatowski in 1870.
+Up to 1802, it was the property of the Abbey of Saint Nilus Grottaferrata, the Apostolic Camera (Roman Catholic Church's Financial Administration) and then owned by Prince Stanislaus Poniatowski in 1870.

 Topography

 The maximum elevation registered in the territory is 425 m above sea level, at the Collegio di Propaganda Fide adjoining Villa Barberini.
 On the crown of the hills around the Lake Albano, the elevation is only 400 m above sea level, at the summit of Monte Cucco, bordering Marino.

 Towards the Tyrrhenian Sea, the land slopes gently, so from 250 m from the Casale Santa Cristina, below Castel Savello bordering Albano, goes to 217 m above sea level at Colle Lilli, to 200 m above sea level at Pozzo di Valle, to 155 m Quarto Santa bordering Marino, to 130 m above sea level of the Laghetto di Turno.
 The lowest elevation of the territory is 101 m above sea level at the village of Pavona.